-LaLa Kent Shuts Down Instagram In Floral Bikini That’s Falling Off Her While Straddling A Bicycle
+Lala Kent Shuts Down Instagram In Floral Bikini That’s Falling Off Her While Straddling A Bicycle

 “Five months ago, I came to the realization that I am an alcoholic, and I am now a friend of Bill W., which you will never know how much this program means to me [and] has given me new life,” Lala said.

-Lala did, however, state a positive mentality with regards to her battle, although her story did come with a mention of her bereavement: Lala’s father died last April.
+Lala did, however, state she has a positive mindset with regards to her battle, although her story did come with a mention of sadness: Lala’s father died last April.

 Lala has 1.2 million Instagram followers.
 Her account is followed by celebrities including model Olivia Culpo, rapper Chanel West Coast, and The Real Housewives of Beverly Hills star Lisa Rinna.